Government relations officer

-Interested candidates are asked to submit their curriculum vitae with a cover letter to the Human Resources Service, Universities Canada, 1710-350 Albert Street, Ottawa, Ontario K1R 1B1 by January 27, 2017.
+Interested candidates are asked to submit their curriculum vitae with a cover letter to the human resources service, Universities Canada, 1710-350 Albert Street, Ottawa, Ontario K1R 1B1 by April 27, 2017.
 Email address: firstname.lastname@example.org.

 While all responses will be appreciated and handled in strictest confidence, only those being considered for interviews will be acknowledged.

 Universities Canada is committed to developing inclusive, barrier-free selection processes and work environments.
 All documents provided by Universities Canada can be provided in a format that takes into account the person’s disability.